 This course introduces the student to the concept of family-centered care.
-It focuses on care of childbearing and childrearing.
+It focuses on nursing care provided through the childbearing and childrearing stages.
 Physiological, psychosocial and spiritual dimensions of developmental stages of clients and families are explored and community-based resources are emphasized.
 Students learn to use the nursing process to promote and maintain health, prevent alterations in healthcare status and restore clients to previous levels of wellness.
 Nutrition, pharmacotherapy, client teaching and ethico-legal issues are integrated throughout the course.
 Clinical experiences are provided in acute and non-acute settings as well as public schools.